-Encephalitis is a severe central nervous system inflammation and infection involving the brain parenchyma (tissue).
-Viral infections are the most common causes of encephalitis in children, and the symptoms may vary from mild flu-like symptoms to severe neurological deficits.
+Encephalitis is a serious infection and inflammation of the central nervous system that affects the brain parenchyma (tissue).
+The most prevalent cause of encephalitis in children is viral infections, with symptoms ranging from mild flu-like symptoms to severe neurological impairments.

-Although up to 50% of children with childhood encephalitis may develop long-term complications, the mortality rates are significantly improved with early detection and initiation of treatment (1).
+Although up to 50% of children with encephalitis may develop long-term complications, early diagnosis and treatment can considerably reduce the mortality rates (1).

-Encephalitis in itself is not contagious; however, the virus or other infectious agents causing it can be contagious.
-Adopting preventive and precautionary measures, especially during outbreaks, can reduce your child’s chances of contracting the infections.
+Encephalitis is not contagious in itself; however, the virus or other infectious agents that cause it can be contagious.
+Therefore, preventive and precautionary steps can lower your child’s risk of catching infections, especially during outbreaks.

-Read this post to know about the types, causes, risk factors, symptoms, complications, prevention, diagnosis, and treatment options for encephalitis in children.
+Read this post to learn about the many types of encephalitis and its causes, risk factors, symptoms, complications, prevention, diagnosis, and treatment options in children.

 Types Of Encephalitis

 Encephalitis can be divided into two categories depending on the cause (2).

 - Primary encephalitis: This occurs when a virus or other causative agents directly infect the brain.
 This infection can be widespread or localized to one brain area.
 Primary encephalitis may result from reactivation of a virus that has been inactive after a previous infection.